johnpolakow/Blackbox_Calibration/README.md

 To add the pi user to a group (in this case to the dialout group) enter the command:
 ``sudo usermod -a -G dialout pi``

 verify the pi user belongs to the above groups.
-Add pi to any groups if necessary.
+Add pi to any groups not present in the above list.

 Next, some rules must be set that give groups permission to access /dev/ttyUSB.
 The rule files needed are included with this repo, in the **etc/** folder:
    - 99-com.rules